 Attendance at all school assemblies for both students and teachers is required.
 Teachers should sit in their assigned locations during assemblies and should actively monitor their students' behavior and attentiveness.
-Teachers should review the assembly expectations prior to each assembly.
-Teachers without students should be alert to supervise where needed.
+Teachers should review the Cougar Pride assembly behavior expectations prior to each assembly.
+Teachers without students should be available to assist with supervision where needed.